 This idea is simple but it sounds great!
-I think I first became aware of it after hearing tracks like Black Dog.
+We first became aware of it after hearing tracks like Black Dog.
 All you need to do here is to play an open position A5 chord with a G bass note and then bend G in a downwards direction up to A.

-The second chord shown is G5/F# – I am not sure if Jimmy ever played this actual voicing but it certainly uses the same idea as before only this time you only need to bend a semi-tone from F# to G.
+The second chord shown is G5/F# – we're not sure if Jimmy ever played this actual voicing but it certainly uses the same idea as before only this time you only need to bend a semi-tone from F# to G.

 Example 2: Behind the nut bending